SusanSun8/mscapython/README.md

 * write takes in a path, and find all the ".salad" files in that path
 * write then output a dictionary with {ingredient1: #num, ingredient2: #num}

+## Salad timing

+* The performance for salad is almost zero but dependent on the input salad length.